 Of course, there will be a big difference between what the cable companies advertise and what you actually get.
 They may say speeds up to 100 Mbps but the actual speed is closer to 50 Mbps.
 But this is even more incentive to not pay for these “premium” plans; you will rarely ever experience that type of connection.

-Start by doing a Speed Test of your current connection and comparing that to what your plan is supposed to offer.
+Start by doing a Speed Test of your current connection, using one of the many free speed test sites, and comparing that to what your plan is supposed to offer.
 Then, you could consider shopping around and trying to negotiate with the cable company for a better deal.
 You may find it more profitable to pay for a connection that has lower maximum speeds (since you'll never get these anyway) but that still delivers enough juice for you to stream as much as you want without interruption.

 Go Old School With an Antenna